AnyChart/docs.anychart.com/Basic_Charts_Types/Bubble_Chart.md

 To demonstrate hatch fill feature we've prepared the following sample.
 As you see it is completely monochrome.
 We've got a chart a with 5 series with 3 data points in each.
 For every series we've applied different hatch fills by setting hatch type for the {api:anychart.core.scatter.series.Bubble#hatchFill}**.hatchFill()**{api} parameter.

 {sample}BCT\_Bubble\_Chart\_13{sample}

+## Samples

+ You can see a lot of other samples in [AnyChart Web Bubble and Markers Charts Gallery](http://anychart.com/products/anychart/gallery/Marker_and_Bubble_Charts/).